RyanWilliams99/TableTennisManagementSystem/out/test/TableTennisManager/README.md

 - [ ] Create test for each method!
 - [x] GUI!

-**Known Issues**
+**TODO**
-Fixture and results are table not popup
+Fixture and results are table not popup ???
-After adding a new scoresheet cannot display properly All games player etc set to 0 initially
+After adding a new score sheet does not display properly Auto update not done
+No comments in majority of code